ShiroTakeda/econ-bst/README.md

 Author:         Shiro Takeda
 e-mail          <shiro.takeda@gmail.com>
 First-written:  <2017-07-30>
-Time-stamp:     <2018-12-06 00:59:22 st>
+Time-stamp:     <2018-12-07 17:12:31 st>
 -->

 econ.bst
 ==============================

 `econ.bst` is a BibTeX style file for economics.
-It It provids the following
+It provids the following
 features:

 * The author-year type citation (you need `natbib.sty` as well).